Sara-Pak/PracticeMakesProgress/README.md

 # 100DayChallenge
-small projects for 100 days
+small projects and examples for 100 days